solana-developers/program-examples/basics/counter/poseidon/counter/readme.md

   - First counter shows count of 1
   - Second counter remains at 0

-## Program Account Structure

-The tests interact with `counterAccount` which appears to have the following structure:

-- `count`: BN (Big Number) representing the current count value

 ## Testing Considerations

 1. Each test starts with a fresh state due to the `beforeEach` setup